Xylina Spathia: History

 By the fall of 2003, Xylina Spathia had disbanded, with its members pursuing different musical paths.
-Their work continues to be recognized, and alongside Pavlos Sidiropoulos and Trypes, they are regarded as key figures in defining Greek rock.

-In 2005, two years after the group’s breakup, The Best Of was released by Virgin Records.
-The compilation featured sixteen tracks from the band’s previous releases, along with a bonus track by Viton & Stel titled “Wooden Swordz.”
+In 2005, two years after the group's breakup, The Best Of was released by Virgin Records.
+The compilation featured sixteen tracks from the band's previous releases, along with a bonus track by Viton & Stel titled "Wooden Swordz".
 None of the original band members were involved in the production of this album.